Hunejan

-Hunejan (هونجان) (Note: Also romanized as Hūnejān and Hunjān; also known as Hinijān) is a village in Esfarjan Rural District of the Central District of Shahreza County, (Note: Formerly Qomsheh County) Isfahan province, Iran.
+Hunejan (هونجان) (Note: Also romanized as Hūnejān and Hunjān; also known as Hinijān) is a village in Esfarjan Rural District of the Central District in Shahreza County, (Note: Formerly Qomsheh County) Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,794 in 770 households.
 The following census in 2011 counted 2,624 people in 794 households.
-The 2016 census measured the population of the village as 2,432 people in 815 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,432 people in 815 households, the most populous in its rural district.